Hunter Hayes: 2011–2014: Hunter Hayes and Storyline

-2015–2018: The 21 Project and cancelled album
+2015–2018: The 21 Project and canceled album

 On May 21, 2015, Hayes released "21", which was the title track for both his EP and third studio album, The 21 Project.
 He also appeared on the track "I Can Play Guitar" on Brett Kissel's album Pick Me Up.

 On November 2, 2016, Hayes performed with four holograms of himself on Jimmy Kimmel Live's after the CMA show.

-In March 2017, Hayes performed as part of the C2C: Country to Country festival in the UK where he played alongside Dan + Shay and Darius Rucker supporting Reba McEntire and will return in 2019 with Carly Pearce and Dustin Lynch in support of Lady A. Following "21," Hayes released several songs including “Yesterday’s Song” which were slated to be part of a studio album set to be released in February 2018.
-Hayes then cancelled the project citing ‘shifted priorities’.
+In March 2017, Hayes performed as part of the C2C: Country to Country festival in the UK where he played alongside Dan + Shay and Darius Rucker supporting Reba McEntire and would return in 2019 with Carly Pearce and Dustin Lynch in support of Lady A. Following "21," Hayes released several songs including “Yesterday’s Song” which were slated to be part of a studio album set to be released in February 2018.
+Hayes then canceled the project citing “shifted priorities.”

-Hayes also appeared as a guest in a Nickelodeon show, Bella and the Bulldogs.
+Hayes also appeared as a guest star in the Nickelodeon show Bella and the Bulldogs.

 2018–present: Wild Blue and Red Sky

 In December 2018, Hayes guest starred on Darci Lynne: My Hometown Christmas.
 He also recorded a duet with Irish singer Catherine McGrath for her debut album Talk of This Town.

 In January 2019, Hayes released his first radio single in three years titled "Heartbreak" which was the lead single for an upcoming album to be released by Warner Music Nashville.
 Hayes headlined the Closer to You Tour in 2019 with Levi Hummon and Tegan Marie as supporting acts.

 In August 2019, Hayes made a surprise announcement on NBC's Today Show revealing his album Wild Blue (Part I) would be released on August 16, 2019.
 The album is the first part of a three-part ‘trilogy’ of albums.

 In April 2020, Hayes competed in the third season of The Masked Singer as "Astronaut".
 In June 2020, the Saskatchewan-based Hunter Brothers released their single "Hard Dirt", co-written and produced by Hayes.
 He also co-wrote and produced their 2021 single "Been a Minute".

 In October 2021, Hayes released the album Wild Blue Complete an extension of the album Wild Blue (Part I).

+In April 2023, Hayes released the album Red Sky.